microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 Populating Key Vault secrets from an existing msticpyconfig.yaml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can use the *MSTICPy* settings editor to upload secrets to
+a Key Vault one-by-one.
+This is described in in the in the
+:ref:`Key Vault Secrets <getting_started/SettingsEditor:key vault secrets>`
+section of *MSTICPy* Settings Editor document.

-The easiest way to move your secrets to Key Vault is to use the
+There is also a command line tool to move your secrets to Key Vault -
-``config2ky.py`` tool available in the msticpy GitHub repo.
+``config2ky.py``.
+This tool is available in the *MSTICPy* GitHub repo.
-You can find it in the tools folder.
+You can find it in the ``tools`` folder.

 Running ``config2kv.py --help`` shows the usage of this utility.